-Welcome to the Lower School’s eleventh annual One School, One Book project!
+Welcome to the Lower School’s twelfth annual One School, One Book project!

 What is One School, One Book?
 Simply put, it's an opportunity for all students, teachers, and parents in the Lower School to take time to read the same book and reflect on its themes and message.
-The Elephant in the Room by Holly Goldberg Sloan is our 2022 One School, One Book selection.
+Brave Like That by Lindsey Stoddard is our 2023 One School, One Book selection.

 This winter, each Lower School child will bring home a “book bag.”
 Each bag contains:

-- A family copy of The Elephant in the Room
+- A family copy of Brave Like That

 - A bookmark for parents identifying the traits of a meaningful shared reading experience and good questions to ask while reading

 - A syllabus and schedule of planned student/parent events and activities

 - A research article supporting the importance of shared reading practices for older children

 We ask that each family set aside time each evening to read aloud with their child.
 Time will be spent at morning meetings each week discussing an idea or two encountered in the assigned reading.
 Additional time will also be spent in various classes developing background knowledge or exploring information presented in the text.

 - A parent round table discussion will be held on Thursday, February 16 at 11:00 in the Root Meeting Room.
 Please join Joe Mendes, English Department Chair, Julie Porrazzo, Director of the Educational Program, and me as we discuss the text and share ideas and insights.